 Our Story

-We are passionate about creating memorable experiences for audiences of all ages.
-They collaborate with Australia’s finest artists across many disciplines and foster international theatrical alliances.
-Slingsby’s productions have been presented in Australia, New Zealand, USA, Canada, UK, Ireland, Scotland, Spain, Singapore, Norway, China and India, earning the company a reputation for excellence in the creation of work for young audiences.
+Our productions have been presented in Australia, New Zealand, USA, Canada, UK, Ireland, Scotland, Spain, Singapore, Norway, China and India, earning the company a global reputation for excellence in theatre-making for young audiences.

 Our People